zugdev/onboard.ubq.fi/README.md

 - `ORG_NAME`: the name of the [organization](https://github.com/settings/organizations) where you want to add the bot

 ## Testing
-To test with Cypress Studio UI open, run
+To test with Cypress Studio UI, run
 ```shell
 yarn cy:open
 ```